-In her criminal defense practice, Ms. Gordon represents clients in internal and government investigations, and through all stages of criminal litigation -- from negotiating non-prosecution agreements and pleas, to obtaining declinations and dismissals, through trial.
-In her white collar practice, Ms. Gordon has represented businesses and individuals, both targets and witnesses, in a range of state and federal government investigations, including false claims in public contracting, health care fraud, bank fraud, insurance fraud, public corruption, money laundering, and violations of the Foreign Corrupt Practices Act (FCPA).
-Ms. Gordon has handled subpoenas and counseled clients in matters involving multi-jurisdictional investigations of domestic and foreign entities.
+In her criminal defense practice, Ms. Gordon represents clients in internal and government investigations, and through all stages of criminal litigation — from obtaining dismissals and negotiating pleas through trial.
+In her white collar practice, Ms. Gordon has represented businesses and individuals, both targets and witnesses, in a range of state and federal government investigations, including false claims in public contracting, health care fraud, bank fraud, insurance fraud, public corruption, kick-back schemes, money laundering, and violations of the Foreign Corrupt Practices Act (FCPA).
+Ms. Gordon has represented individuals charged with theft, assault, manslaughter, and a range of crimes involving controlled dangerous substances.

 Ms. Gordon’s civil practice focuses on construction litigation and procurement.
-She regularly represents businesses before courts throughout New Jersey, Pennsylvania, and in the United States Court of Federal Claims.
+She represents businesses before courts throughout New Jersey, Pennsylvania, and in the United States Court of Federal Claims.
 Ms. Gordon has represented owners, developers, sureties and all tiers of contractors in a range of disputes, including construction defect claims, damages for delay, differing site conditions, professional negligence, bid protests and injunctions.
 Ms. Gordon regularly speaks on construction issues throughout New Jersey.
 Ms. Gordon’s criminal defense background sets her apart from most commercial litigators in dealing with allegations of fraud in civil disputes.
 Ms. Gordon also has experience handling matters that implicate First Amendment issues and whistle blower claims.

 Prior to starting her own firm, Ms. Gordon worked in Philadelphia as an attorney for one of the largest construction litigation law firms in the Mid-Atlantic region.
 She also spent several years working with a renowned criminal defense and civil rights attorney in New Jersey.
 Before entering private practice, Ms. Gordon served as law clerk to the Honorable Robert G. Millenky, former Presiding Judge of the Civil Division of the Superior Court of New Jersey, Camden County.
 During law school, Ms. Gordon received several advocacy awards and won the award for Best Brief in the Rutgers Hunter Moot Court Competition.
 She also served as a legal extern to the Honorable Joseph H. Rodriguez in the District Court for the District of New Jersey.
 Ms. Gordon received her undergraduate degree in Philosophy from Connecticut College.
 She is also a graduate of the acclaimed National Criminal Defense College (NCDC) in Macon, Georgia.